 3. Fill a sink with warm water.
 Make sure it’s not too hot, as Linwood says this can cause excessive tangling.

-4. Add a small amount of shampoo to the water and swish it around.
+4. Add a small amount of shampoo for synthetic wigs - such as this one by Henry Margu - to the water and swish it around.
 Put your wig in the sink.

 5. Massage the lace with your thumb, in the direction that the hair flows.
 This remove any stale make-up or product residue from the hairline and the lace.